3 Warning Signs That Your Boss Is Abusive

 - Monitoring who you speak to

-- Antagonism when you speak to others or certain people at work.
+- Showing displeasure when you speak to others or certain people at work.

-It's especially alarming when they don't want you to talk to family or friends at anytime when you're at work, even at lunch time or when you're on a break.
+It's especially alarming when they don't want you to talk to family or friends when you're at work, even at lunch time or when you're on a break.

-A controlling boss appears to lack confidence in everything you do.
+An untrusting boss seems to lack confidence in everything you do.
 They demand to know every move you make while you're at work.